Jennifer Kale: Marvel MAX

-In Roberto Aguirre-Sacasa's 2008 Marvel MAX retelling of Man-Thing's origin (which is supposed to be Roderick Krupp's interpretation of the story — Krupp is considered highly untrustworthy by Ulysses Bloodstone), Jennifer Kale is 22 years old, and 10-year-old Andrew Kale's legal guardian (they were much closer in age in the original material).
+An alternate version of Jennifer Kale appears in Roberto Aguirre-Sacasa's 2008 Marvel MAX retelling of Man-Thing's origin (which is supposed to be Roderick Krupp's interpretation of the story — Krupp is considered highly untrustworthy by Ulysses Bloodstone).
+Jennifer Kale is 22 years old, and 10-year-old Andrew Kale's legal guardian (they were much closer in age in the original material).
 She works as an exotic dancer as the Witch Woman, which also doubles for her witch's-garb when she is actually casting spells.
 She helps to save some amateur documentarians from mutates created in the Super Soldier Experiments, but not from Ellen Brandt leading forces of A.I.M., although she is able to protect herself and Andy from A.I.M. using a magic chalk circle.

 Weirdworld

-During the Secret Wars storyline, a variation of Jennifer Kale from Earth-11234 resides on the Battleworld domain of Weirdworld where she is the Queen of the Man-Things that reside in the Forest of the Man-Things.
+An alternate version of Jennifer Kale appears in the Secret Wars storyline.
+She is from Earth-11234 and resides on the Battleworld domain of Weirdworld.
+She is the Queen of the Man-Things that reside in the Forest of the Man-Things.
 After a brief conversation with the two warriors, the Swamp Queen forced Arkon and Skull the Slayer to face their fears in order to survive it and become her allies against le Fay.
 However, only Skull the Slayer accepted the offer to become her ally while Arkon continued to look for his kingdom of Polemachus.
 Arkon eventually joined up with the Swamp Queen's forces which now include a resurrected Crystar, Warbow, an army of Eyemazons, an army of Hawksqutaches, an army of Man-Wolves, and an army of Savage Elves.
 Both the Swamp Queen's forces and the forces of Morgan le Fay fought each other.
 When Battleworld fell apart, neither side was victorious and Weirdworld appeared on Earth-616 in the Bermuda Triangle.

+During an incident in Weirdworld that destroyed the normal flow of time, a common occurrence on Weirdworld, the Swamp Queen had a romance with Deadpool that lasted for years.
+Deadpool threw this relationship away to kill a target that was hiding on Weirdworld.